 Navigating to Triggers in the left-hand menu, select ‘New’ and choose the aforementioned trigger.
 Ensure this trigger fires on ‘All Clicks’ and is named appropriately.
 Save and close.

 The beauty of Google Tag Manager is that the platform enables you to preview the tracking you have set up.
 This means you can check that your setup is working as it should before you put it live.
-The preview panel allows you to inspect what tags are firing and when.
+Google Tag Assist allows you to inspect what tags are firing and when.
 You can also have your Google Analytics Real Time ‘Events’ report open at the same time as using the Preview/Debug tool, allowing you to check you’re happy with the way events are translating into your GA property.

-The parts of the debug panel you need to pay attention to are the ‘Tags’ and ‘Variables’ tabs.
+The parts of Google Tag Assist you need to pay attention to are the ‘Tags’ and ‘Variables’ tabs.
 The ‘Tags’ panel shows you what tags have fired and what tags have not yet fired (tags to be explained further along).
-The ‘Variables’ tab on the other hand will show you information about variables in the selected event (e.g. a link click).
+The ‘Variables’ tab, on the other hand, will show you information about variables in the selected event (e.g., a link click).
 This information will include the type of variable and the type of data returned – for instance the click URL value.

 When testing clicks in Preview mode, make sure you hit ‘CTRL’ + click on any links you want to inspect.
 This will open the clicked link in a new window so that you don’t move away from the current page.
 As an example, by clicking the ‘Speak to us today’ link in one of our blog posts, this is what we can see under ‘Variables’.